thanasisk/dns_over_tls/README.md

 For convenience I used host networking:
 By default the proxy will attempt to bind 0.0.0.0:53 - on Fedora this is taken by *dnsmasq* so I specified eth0's address explicitly
+## Rate limiting
+Rate limiting (i.e. using a leaky bucket algorithm) is currently not implemented, which creates an assymetric attack surface - an attacker can send cheap DNS queries over TCP, each of which will trigger a TLS handshake, which can be considered expensive.
+Therefore, a nice reliability and security pattern is rate limiting and using a queue.
+Understandably, given the short timeframe from this exercise, this is NOT implemented.
 # Future improvements
 as of now, there is a 1:1 mapping of incoming to proxied connections.
 Given that TLS handshake can be considered expensive, this is clearly *inefficient*.